aiplanethub/mlops-bootcamp/introduction/2290-Homework Instructions.md

 But they have a lot of missing values there.
 Let's replace them with "-1".

-What's the fractions of missing values for the pickup location ID?
-I.e. fraction of "-1"s after you filled the NAs.
+What are the fractions of missing values for the pickup location ID?
+I.e., the fraction of "-1"s after you filled the NAs.

 * 53%
 * 63%